-For example, for our example website, I decided to add a CTA button to the main menu.
-So when I clicked on the button design element, Wix showed me several button styles and it also handpicked the styles that would go with my template.
+For example, for our example website, I decided to add a CTA (Call to Action) button to the main menu.
+So when I clicked on the button design element, Wix showed me several button styles and also handpicked suggested styles that would go with my template.
 See the ‘Themed Buttons’ in the following image:

 Another thing to note is that these design elements are completely customizable.
-In our example, the CTA button I placed in the menu looked a little out of place because of being slightly bigger and because the font didn’t match with the default menu font.
+In our example, the CTA button I placed in the menu looked a little out of place because it was slightly bigger and the font didn’t match with the default menu font.

 But there’s an easy fix for this.
 Simply clicking on an element opens its design toolbox.
 Once you click on the paintbrush icon, you’re presented with a host of customization options:

-If you compare these design tools to those from most other platforms like Squarespace, you’ll notice that there are 10’s of more elements with 100’s of styles and customization options for each.
+If you compare these design tools to those offered most other platforms like Squarespace, you’ll notice that there are more elements with 100's of styles and customization options for each here.
 Wix has way more than what most other site builders offer.

-The ‘Wix App market’ is a marketplace with lots of third-party and Wix apps that let you extend your site’s functionalities.
+The ‘Wix App market’ is a repository with lots of third-party and Wix-native apps that let you extend your site’s functionality.

 4. My Uploads

-If you’d like, you can add even more elements to this page.
+If you like, you can add even more elements to this page.
 Just use the ‘Add Blog Elements’ option from the ‘Blog Manager’ menu: